 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-> This fiction is a hardcover edition that was published by Delacorte Books for Young Readers on June 9, 2015 and has 286 pages.
+fiction that was published by Delacorte Books for Young Readers on June 9, 2015 and has 286 pages.

-> Explore it on Goodreads or Amazon.
+Explore it on Goodreads or Amazon.

 A standalone fictional novel for young readers about a fourteen-year-old girl struggling to overcome an anxiety disorder triggered by bullying at her school.

 In 2015, Finding Audrey was nominated for the Goodreads Choice Award for Young Adult Fiction.